Aperture

-In optics, an aperture is a hole or an opening through which light travels.
-More specifically, the aperture and focal length of an optical system determine the cone angle of a bundle of rays that come to a focus in the image plane.
+In optics, the aperture of an optical system (including a system consisting of a single lens) is the hole or opening that primarily limits light propagated through the system.
+The aperture defines a bundle of rays from each point on an object that will come to a focus in the image plane.

-An optical system typically has many openings or structures that limit the ray bundles (ray bundles are also known as pencils of light).
-These structures may be the edge of a lens or mirror, or a ring or other fixture that holds an optical element in place, or may be a special element such as a diaphragm placed in the optical path to limit the light admitted by the system.
-In general, these structures are called stops, and the aperture stop is the stop that primarily determines the ray cone angle and brightness at the image point.
+An optical system typically has many structures that limit ray bundles (ray bundles are also known as pencils of light).
+These structures may be the edge of a lens or mirror, or a ring or other fixture that holds an optical element in place or may be a special element such as a diaphragm placed in the optical path to limit the light admitted by the system.
+These structures are called stops, and the aperture stop is the stop that primarily determines the cone of rays that an optical system accepts (see entrance pupil).
+As a result, it also determines the ray cone angle and brightness at the image point (see exit pupil).
+Optical systems are typically designed for a particular stop to be the aperture stop, but it is possible for different stops to serve as the aperture stop for objects at different distances.
+Some rays from object points away from the optical axis may clip on surfaces other than the aperture stop.
+This is called vignetting.
+The aperture stop is not necessarily the smallest stop in the system.
+Magnification and demagnification by lenses and other elements can cause a relatively large stop to be the aperture stop for the system.